 ABOUT DANJUGAN ISLAND

-Danjugan Island, a 43-hectare of land and marine sanctuary is located in the Southeast part of Negros Occidental.
+Danjugan Island, a 43-hectare of land and marine sanctuary is located in the Southeast part of Negros Occidental, the Municipality of Cauayan.
 It is in total 1.5 km long and 0.5 km at its widest point.
 What makes this place extra special than the other islands of the province?
 It has a total of 5 lagoons which may be enjoyed by those who are fond of such natural beauties.
 Similarly, it has a forest covered with unusual limestones which serve as the real haven and habitat of hundreds of other species.

 The place was previously considered as an exploited area regarding over-fishing.
 Now that it is a protected sanctuary under the project of The Philippine Reef and Rainforest Conservation Foundation, Inc., the life of the marine life continued to flourish and to give inspiration to all.
 More than being a mere tourist spot, the Danjugan Island is also being utilized by the educational institutions as a place of immersion as well as a place for doing environmental-based researches.

 It serves as a haven for a total of 72 bird species including the White-breasted Sea Eagles and Tabon Scrub Fowls.
 It has ten bat species, 22 butterfly species, 17 mangroves species, 572 fish species, 244 hard corals species, eight seagrass species, and 74 macroalgae species in total.
 Indeed, the place is gifted with natural beauty and resources making it irresistible for tourists to visit the site.